Jada-e Maiwand: History

 Maiwand Road was almost completely destroyed by 1994 due to the Civil War, being one of the worst damaged areas.
 Since the 2000s it has been rebuilt and become a busy commercial district once again.

 Jada-E Maiwand is a major commercial street in Kabul PD1, Afghanistan.
 It runs from Cinema Pamir in the west to Chaman-E Hozori in the east, where the road is closed to through traffic.
 The area contains a variety of businesses, including shops, travel agencies, medical stores, and supermarkets.

-Notable institutions and companies located along the street include Aziz Jamil Limited, Pashtany Bank, Da Afghanistan Bank, Paktia Tourist and Travel Agency, and Miwand Hospital.
-The Mandawe. situated on Jada-e Maiwand, is recognized as one of Kabul’s leading commercial areas.
+Notable institutions and companies located along the street include Aziz Jamil Limited, Pashtany Bank, Da Afghanistan Bank, and travel service providers such as Paktia Tourist and Travel Agency, as well as Miwand Hospital.

+The Mandawe situated on Jada-e Maiwand is recognized as one of Kabul’s leading commercial areas.

 War memorial

 The Minaret of the Unknown Corps (منار سپاهی گمنام) commemorates the Afghan lives that were lost in the battle of 1880.
 It is named as such because the identities of many of the martyrs remained unknown.
 The blue minaret was built in the middle of the circle on Maiwand Road.
-The memorial was destroyed during the Battle of Kabul (1992-96).
+The memorial was destroyed during the Battle of Kabul (1992–1996).
 It was rebuilt by 2005.